-The Lifeology blog will be a leading space for discussions and learning around science art, public perceptions of science, the science and practice of science communication, how art can make our research and science communication efforts better, and more.
+The Lifeology blog is a space for discussions and learning around science and health communication, science art, public perceptions of science, the science of science communication, health literacy and more.

-We welcome anyone interested in science, art and science or health communication to blog with us.
-Lifeology bloggers are given editorial freedom to share their work, thoughts, expertise or experiences related to these topics, with light editing and fact-checking provided by Lifeology team members including veteran science communication blogger Dr. Paige Jarreau.
+We welcome anyone to blog with us!
+Lifeology bloggers are given editorial freedom to share their work, thoughts, expertise or experiences related to topics we are passionate about, with light editing and fact-checking provided by Lifeology team members including veteran science communication blogger Dr. Paige Jarreau.
 Lifeology bloggers also retain the copyright of the content they produce, but give LifeOmic license to host, share and repurpose this content for the purpose of promoting the Lifeology community.

 How to Be a Lifeology Blogger

-Lifeology bloggers will contribute blog content related to their expertise, personal experiences or work related science, art or science communication, in the form of WordPress blog post drafts uploaded to the Lifeology WordPress dashboard.
-We also welcome bloggers to submit blog post drafts as Google docs to Paige (paige.jarreau[at]lifeomic.com) for editing and review prior to uploading as WordPress drafts.
-All blog posts must be approved and my be lightly edited by Paige or another Lifeology blog moderator.
+Lifeology bloggers can contribute blog content related to their expertise, personal experiences, personal research, or work-related projects, in the form of WordPress blog post drafts uploaded to the Lifeology WordPress dashboard.
+We also welcome bloggers to submit blog post drafts as Google docs to Courtney (firstname.lastname@example.org) for editing and review prior to uploading as WordPress drafts.
+All blog posts must be approved and may be lightly edited.
 Both text and multimedia blogging content (art, animation or video content, etc.) are welcome.

 What blog post topics are welcome at Lifeology?